de-DEen-US

 Phone

 If you use your home SIM card, you will have to expect high roaming charges.
 These vary from provider to provider.
 You should therefore get an Australian or international SIM card if the Wi-Fi in your accommodation, restaurants or public places is not enough for you.
-I can recommend Airalo for vacationers.
+I can recommend Airalo for travelers.

 😐